helsbels-del/Boss-Brain/README.md

 The player can choose to play the game, go to the instructions, play the bonus challenge or exit the game.
 If the player chooses option 1 to play the game, they are then asked which level they would like to play.
+The choice is entered using the input() function.

 ### **Instructions Page**